misiektoja/spotify_monitor/docs/configuration.md

 | `brave` | Brave | macOS, Linux |
 | `chromium` | The standalone open-source Chromium browser | macOS, Linux |

-**About the `chromium` option:** Chromium is the unbranded open-source browser that Google Chrome is built on.
-It is a **separate application** from Chrome with its own profile and cookie store.
-It is also a common default browser on many Linux distributions.
-Pick `chromium` only if you actually run that browser.
-If you use Google Chrome pick `chrome`.
+**About `chromium`:** Chromium is a separate browser application from Google Chrome.
+It has its own profiles and cookies.
+Choose `chromium` only if that is the browser you use.
+Choose `chrome` for Google Chrome.

 **Not currently supported:** Microsoft Edge, Opera, Vivaldi, Arc and other Chromium-based browsers.
-They share the Chromium engine but each keeps its own separate cookie store.
-The underlying [`pycookiecheat`](https://github.com/n8henrie/pycookiecheat) library handles only the browsers listed above.
-If you use one of these browsers log in with Firefox or Chrome/Brave/Chromium for the import instead.
+Each application stores its cookies separately.
+The [`pycookiecheat`](https://github.com/n8henrie/pycookiecheat) library used by Spotify Monitor supports only the browsers in the table.
+To import a login, use one of those supported browsers.

-On **Windows** Chromium import is not possible.
-Chrome's app-bound encryption in Chrome 127 and later blocks external programs from reading its cookies.
-The tool detects Windows and recommends using Firefox instead.
+On Windows, Chrome 127 and newer prevent external programs from reading these cookies through app-bound encryption.
+Use Firefox import instead.

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox